getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 This is a clear example of a meta programming operation, as the intent is to determine from inside a constructor call what the original `new` target was, generally for the purposes of introspection (examining typing/structure) or static property access.

-For example, you want to have different behavior in a constructor depending on if its directly invoked or invoked via a child class:
+For example, you may want to have different behavior in a constructor depending on if its directly invoked or invoked via a child class:

 ```js
 class Parent {